-Contributions under existing ARC contracts entered into before 1 April 2014 continue to be payable (but the member can elect to end the contract).
+Contributions under existing ARC contracts entered into before 1 April 2014 continue to be payable (but the member can elect to cease the contract).
 Payments under these contracts are flat sums payable per pay period not percentages of pensionable pay.

-- relevant child related leave (ordinary maternity, ordinary adoption or paternity leave, paid shared parental leave, paid parental bereavement leave or paid additional maternity or adoption leave) - unpaid additional maternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer - absence due to sickness on full, reduced or nil pay - absence due to a trade dispute - jury service on reduced or no pay - any other period of authorised leave of absence, or - any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ARC contract entered into before 1 April 2014, unless the employee elects to end the contract.
+- relevant child related leave (ordinary maternity, ordinary adoption or paternity leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - o absence due to sickness on full, reduced or nil pay, or - o absence due to a trade dispute, or - jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - o any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ARC contract entered into before 1 April 2014 (unless the employee elects to end the contract).
 Where necessary, these contributions can be collected from pay when the member returns to work.

-During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARC contract.
-The contributions are deemed to have been paid.
+During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the ARC contract (the contributions are deemed to have been paid).